klausgreulich/KLGPasswordValidator/README.md

 ### containsSpecialCharacter

 If true, the password must contain 1 special character.
 If an integer (i.e. 3), then the password must contain this number of special characters.
 Otherwise an error is generated:

 	PASSWORD_NOT_ENOUGH_SPECIAL_CHARACTERS:<count needed>

 ### rejectPreviousPasswords

+If this is set to true, the Password-Delegate will be called with the:

+	isPreviousPassword($password)

+Method.
+The delegate will be responsible to handle this request.
+Usage:

+	$validator = new KLGPasswordValidator($passwordValidatorConfiguration);
+	$validator->setPasswordDelegate($someObject);

+The object

+	$someObject

+is supposed to provide a method

+	public function isPreviousPassword($x)

+Otherwise, an exception is thrown.

 ### rejectUsernameInPassword